JeffreyLuo333/ElectronicErhu/README.md

 With some practice, I am confident that you will quickly discover the joy of playing the electronic Erhu.

-## 4. Demo of e-Erhu in Action
+## 4. Demo of e-Erhu in action

 https://github.com/JeffreyLuo333/ElectronicErhu/assets/114297879/c262f2a7-2b90-4fbd-84d1-cd86bc75b108

-## 5. Sequel - a Programmable Electronic Wind Instrument
+## 5. Sequel - a programmable electronic wind instrument
 We are in the process of building an electronic wind instrument generating MIDI digital output, controlled by airflow, as a sequel to this electronic Erhu instrument hardware project.

 <img src="images/eda_pipe_back.png" width="500" height="300"> <img src="images/Flute_back.jpg" width="500" height="300">